8832/cse15l-lab-reports/lab1.md

 ## `cat` command
 **Using `cat` command with no arguments:** \
 The current working directory is /home. \
-The command `cat` is used to print the contents of one or more files gieven by the paths.
+The command `cat` is used to print the contents of one or more files given by the paths.
 When using the `cat` command without arguments in the terminal, no output is given but the terminal keeps running.
 This is an error.
-It is neccessary to force stop the terminal (ctrl+Z) in order to get back to the command line prompt.
+It is necessary to force stop the terminal (ctrl+Z) in order to get back to the command line prompt.
 ```
 [user@sahara ~]$ cat